-There’s nothing more joyous than seeing children running around having fun.
-Even more so when they are your flower girls wearing outfits you’ve chosen, and it’s your wedding day.
-Once again, Rock My Wedding real brides have chosen the most adorable, stylish and damn right incredible flower girl dresses and outfits for their favourite little people, and we’ve rounded up the best to inspire you.
+There's nothing more joyous than seeing children running around having fun.
+Even more so when they are your flower girls wearing outfits you've chosen, and it's your wedding day.
+Once again, Rock My Wedding real brides have chosen the most adorable, stylish and damn right incredible flower girl dresses and outfits for their favourite little people, and we've rounded up the best to inspire you.
+If you'd like to find some beautiful children's wear suppliers have a look at our recommended suppliers.

 White is by far the most popular choice for flower girls dresses.
 Its crisp shade represents purity and innocence and will complement every colour scheme.
 It also often mirrors the brides wedding dress, with some brides choosing to have flower girls dresses look like a mini version of their own.
 The Monsoon maxi dress with crochet lace neckline from Rachel & Ollie's rustic French wedding has been a firm favourite for many years, showing no signs of disappearing.